olimorris/hledger-forecast/README.md

         track: true
 ```

+> **Note**: This feature has been designed to work with one-off transactions only

-The app will use a hledger query to determine if the combination of category and amount is present in the periods between the `from` key and the latest period in the transactions file.
+The app will use a hledger query to determine if the combination of category and amount is present in the periods between the `from` key and the current date.
 If not, then the app will include it as a forecast transaction in the output file.

 ### Applying modifiers